artmcl-ai/Project4-Vessel/Metrics_Notebooks/README.md

 ## 📁 Dice Score

-The file `Dice_Score.ipynb` is used to get the Dice metric between files
+The file `Dice_Score.ipynb` is used to get the Dice metric between a prediction mask and GT

 ### Required Path Setup
 In `Dice_Score.ipynb`, update the following variables: